What are Moon Rocks and how are they made?

 The effects of consuming moon rocks

 Being mindful of the effects, no one can help you be better prepared for the smoking experience.
-Potent is a term that should be highlighted when describing the effects of Moon Rocks.
+Potent is a term that should be highlighted when describing the effects of moon rock.
 Do not underestimate the strength of this product or you may be in for a bad time.

 Assuming that they are used responsibly, a Moon Rock high will start with a strong cerebral buzz located primarily in the head.